Figures on SMEs: Exports

 To what regions does Swiss industry export and how is the trade balance of the country changing?
 Here is a presentation of detailed figures.

 Exports play a major role in the Swiss economy.
-Between 1980 and 2023, exports increased almost six-fold from CHF 45 billion to CHF 274 billion, while imports quadrupled, rising from CHF 54 billion to CHF 226 billion, according to the Analysis of Swiss Foreign Trade in 2023 performed by the Federal Office of Customs and Border Security (FOCBS).
-The surplus trade balance stood at CHF 48 billion in 2023.
+Between 1980 and 2024, exports increased almost six-fold from CHF 45 billion to CHF 283 billion, while imports quadrupled, rising from CHF 54 billion to CHF 223 billion, according to Annual Report of Swiss Foreign Trade in 2024 performed by the Federal Office of Customs and Border Security (FOCBS).
+The surplus trade balance stood at CHF 60.4 billion in 2024, CHF 12.2 billion more than in 2023.

-The United States currently accounts for 18% of exports, compared to Germany's 16%.
-Italy was the third most important destination market in 2023 with 8% of exports, according to the FOCBS.
+The United States currently accounts for 19% of exports, compared to Germany's 15%.
+Slovenia was the third most important destination market in 2024 with 9% of exports, according to the FOCBS.

 Switzerland exports, first and foremost, chemical products, precision instruments, timekeeping products, machines and electronics.